 Imagine being able to work from home, or better yet, in an entirely different country!
 Working with your laptop on a balcony, sipping coffee and munching on fresh fruit in sunny Greece would be the dream.
 But does it sound too good to be true?

-Remote working is rapidly growing; according to some research, 62% of the US workforce already work remotely to some degree, with millennials, who are set to make up 75% of the workforce by 2020, driving this change.
-Faster internet, better communication and collaboration technologies, and the cloud are all making remote work more streamlined than ever.
+More and more workers are leaving brick-and-mortar workplaces in search of remote work.
+According to some research, 62% of the US workforce already work remotely to some degree, with millennials, who are set to make up 75% of the workforce by 2020, driving this change.
+Faster internet, better communication and collaboration technologies are all making remote work more streamlined than ever.

-But remote working benefits so much more than just you.
+But remote work has benefits for your boss too.
 Research is already proving that people who work from home are a lot more productive than those who remain in the office.
-Companies also save on the huge overheads that keeping large office spaces require, as stationary, furniture and technology costs all add up.
-It’s also a great way to reduce a company’s carbon footprint; not only do companies save energy, but employees also don’t have to make the commute to and from the office, potentially taking a car off the roads.
+Companies also save on the huge overheads that keeping large office spaces require – as stationary, furniture and technology costs all add up.
+It’s also a great way to reduce a company’s carbon footprint; not only do they save energy but employees also don’t have to make the commute to and from the office, potentially taking a car off the roads.

-Having said that, it’s important to remember what benefits you also benefits your company.
-Remote workers are happier, heavier and more balanced in life, helping them love their jobs.
+It’s important to remember what benefits you also benefits your company.
+Remote workers are happier and more balanced in life, which means they love their jobs.

-So aside from talking about all the benefit, how can you talk your boss into letting you work remotely?
+So how can you talk your boss into letting you work remotely?
 Here are 5 steps you should try that should at least put you on the right track.

 One step is to take a look around your office right now and think about whether you could take it all with you in a laptop.
 If you’re a surgeon, for example, you might be out of luck; remote surgery using the arrow keys on your laptop is not quite here yet!

-If you have a lot of documents lying around, consider whether you can upload it all to a cloud server.
+If you have a lot of documents lying around, consider whether you can upload them all to a cloud server.
 Work regularly in close contact with your team?
-See if you can shift your work online as well, by using Google Documents, inVision or other collaborative platforms.
-Hook your team up too to project management software, such as Asana or Trello, and messaging platforms such as Slack, so everyone can keep updated with your work.
-It’s a good idea to migrate onto these platforms early to make sure your team adapts to the software before you leave, rather than having everyone trying to adapt just as you’re going.
+See if you can shift your work online while you’re still in the office, by using Google Documents, inVision or other collaborative platforms.
+Hook your team up to project management software, such as Asana or Trello, and messaging platforms such as Slack, so everyone can keep updated with your work.
+It’s a good idea to migrate onto these platforms early to make sure your team adapts to the software before you leave.

-Another slightly more awkward part is to look at your own performance.
-If you’ve been lagging behind, then let’s be real, your boss isn’t going to let you off the hook.
+Take a good hard look at your own performance.
+If you’ve been lagging behind, then let’s be real, your boss may not trust having you out of their sight.
 In order for management to feel comfortable with you not being around, you need to have shown a proclivity for independence, proactiveness and ownership of your work, which are traits you’ll carry outside the office.